Connect Office 365 to Microsoft Cloud App Security

 - You must enable auditing in PowerBI to get the logs from there.
 Once auditing is enabled, Cloud App Security starts getting the logs (with a delay of 24-72 hours).

-- You must enable auditing in Dynamincs 365 to get the logs from there.
+- You must enable auditing in Dynamics 365 to get the logs from there.
 Once auditing is enabled, Cloud App Security starts getting the logs (with a delay of 24-72 hours).

 - If your Azure Active Directory is set to automatically sync with the users in your Active Directory on-premises environment the settings in the on-premises environment override the Azure AD settings and use of the Suspend user governance action is reverted.